polyrepopro/polyrepo/readme.md

 ## Configuration

-Polyrepo workspaces are configured in a `.polyrepo.yaml` file which can be created by running `polyrepo workspace init`.
+Polyrepo workspaces are configured in a `.polyrepo.yaml` file which can be created by running `polyrepo init`.

 A simple example `.polyrepo.yaml` file looks like this: